ghidora77/GEE_Labs_Website/docs/Lab_00.md

 print(z)
 ```

 To begin using the cloud computing resources of GEE effectively, we can then call upon the server side of the operations.
 Let's say we want to import an image collection.
 In the snippet below, you can see that there is an `ee` before the `ImageCollection` constructor.
 In simple terms, this signals to Earth Engine that we will be using its resources.
-Without that indicator, GEE will cede operations to the server.
+Without that indicator, GEE will cede operations to the to the JavaScript and process within the browser.

 ```javascript
 var sentinelCollection = ee.ImageCollection('COPERNICUS/S2_SR');